jamfesteq/server/jamfest-prod.md

 This is just self notes for how prod was configured.

+debian 12! (to mirror the dev container)

+## Configuration

+My dev box is called z420

+My prod box is aliased as jf

+I build binaries on the dev box and push them to prod when ready

+You'll need to set up these two destinations in /etc/hosts in linux with your ssh config properly aliasing to take full advantage of these instructions

 ## Inject DB

 Do each command one by one and ensure all is happy